Find Trade Colleges

 Full Electromechanical Engineering Technology at Waukesha County Technical College Report

-Hennepin Technical College ranked #10 on this year’s Best Value Electromechanical Engineering Undergraduate Certificate Schools list.
-Located in the suburb of Brooklyn Park, Hennepin Technical College is a public college with a small student population.
+Hennepin Technical College did quite well in this year’s ranking of the best places for electromechanical engineering technology students to get a undergraduate certificate.
+It came in at #10 on the list.
+Located in the suburb of Brooklyn Park, Hennepin Technical College is a public school with a small student population.

 Out-of-state tuition fees for undergraduate students at Hennepin Technical College are $5,881 per year.